By Al Doyle for CoinWeek …..

 With a lifespan of just 15 years (1948-63) and no high-priced key dates even in Mint State grades, the Franklin half dollar is an ideal series for budget-conscious collectors.

-Any Franklin with complete, unbroken lines on the bell qualifies for the full bell line designation.
+Any Franklin with complete, unbroken lines on the bell qualifies for the Full Bell Line (FBL) designation.
 So what’s the problem?
-It takes a strong strike for the all the lines to come through, and the series is plagued with weakly struck pieces.
+It takes a strong strike for all of the lines to come through, and the series is plagued with weakly struck pieces.
 Premiums for FBL specimens can be eye popping, and here are some examples.

 P-mint Franklins of the 1960s are anything but scarce unless full bell lines are the desired feature.
 The 1961 is less than $75 in MS-65 – and more than $1,000 with all the reverse details.
 Make that $2,000 for a slabbed MS-65 FBL half dollar.
 The 1963 Franklin may be an exceptionally common item, but few exist in high grades with precise details.
 That’s why $1,000 isn’t enough for a coin with all the right stuff, as in MS-65 with a full strike.

-All of the above dates are merely an opening act for the Big Kahuna of the series.
-The PCGS price guide lists the 1953-S at a supremely affordable $50 in MS-64, with something of a premium for full bell lines.
+All of the above dates are merely an opening act for the big kahuna of the series.
+The PCGS price guide lists the 1953-S at a supremely affordable $52 in MS-64, with something of a premium for full bell lines.
 How much more?
-Multiply that $50 by 375 to come up with $18,750.
-On the positive side, the spread in MS-65 shrinks to a mere 300 to 1 ratio, as in $100 and $30,000.
-Saying that the ’53-S is all but nonexistent with a full strike and prominent bell lines is numismatic understatement.
+Multiply that $50 by 200 to come up with $10,000.
+On the positive side, the spread in MS-65 shrinks to a mere 185 to one ratio, as in $90 and $17,500.
+Saying that the ’53-S is all but nonexistent with a full strike and prominent bell lines is a numismatic understatement.

 The only MS-66 FBL 1953-S certified by a major grading service (PCGS in this case) went for $69,000 at auction in January 2001.
 It would be interesting to see what this condition rarity would bring in the current era of Registry sets.